S-rg/chandigarh-aqi-mapping/AirQualityMonitor/README.md

 - The `measurement_id` for each unit of each measurement of a sensor should remain constant.

 ## Reference Tables:
-TODO: add the sensors vs sensor_ids and measurement vs measurement_ids for each sensor

 ### Measurement ID reference